Why Performative Luxury Is Out—and Designing Legacy Is In

 Legacy by Design

-Recurring rituals
+Recurring rituals for elevation

 Deep engagement metrics (retention, referrals, wellbeing scores)